 Today’s Reading: Acts 9:26-43

-The first ingredient in staying on track is an encounter with Jesus Christ.
+The first ingredient is an encounter with Jesus Christ.

-A third ingredient in staying on track is a sense calling (verse 15).
-God had chosen Saul to be a missionary.
+A third ingredient is a sense calling.
+Notice verse 15.
+God had chosen Saul to be a preacher and missionary.
 The call to service radically affected Saul’s life.
-God has a call for every Christian.
+I believe God has a call for every Christian.
 That does not mean God calls everyone to be a missionary.
 That does not mean God calls everyone to be a pastor.
 However, God wants each of us to serve Him.
 That call to service will change your life forever.